SpacehuhnTech/esp8266_deauther/README.md

 **2** Custimize the code for your wiring.
 		In `esp8266_deauther.ino` uncomment `#define USE_DISPLAY`.
-		Then scroll down and custimize these lines for your setup.
+		Then scroll down and custimize these lines depending on your setup.

-		  #include <Wire.h>
+		I used a Wemos d1 mini with a SSD1306 128x64 OLED and 3 push buttons.

 		  //include the library you need
 		  #include "SSD1306.h"